-Intoxication and withdrawal are not life threatening.
+Marijuana intoxication and withdrawal are not life threatening.

 Within minutes, smoking marijuana produces a dreamy state of consciousness in which ideas seem disconnected, unanticipated, and free-flowing.
 Time, color, and spatial perceptions may be altered.
 In general, intoxication consists of a feeling of euphoria and relaxation (a high).
-These effects last 4 to 6 h after inhalation.
+These effects last 4 to 6 hours after inhalation.

 Many of the other reported psychologic effects seem to be related to the setting in which the drug is taken.
 Anxiety, panic reactions, and paranoia have occurred, particularly in naive users.
 Marijuana may exacerbate or even precipitate psychotic symptoms in schizophrenics, even those being treated with antipsychotics.

 Physical effects are mild in most patients.
 Tachycardia, conjunctival injection, and dry mouth occur regularly.
-Concentration, sense of time, fine coordination, depth perception, tracking, and reaction time can be impaired for up to 24 h—all hazardous in certain situations (eg, driving, operating heavy equipment).
+Concentration, sense of time, fine coordination, depth perception, tracking, and reaction time can be impaired for up to 24 hours—all hazardous in certain situations (eg, driving, operating heavy equipment).
 Appetite often increases.

-Cessation in frequent, heavy users can cause a mild withdrawal syndrome; the time of onset of withdrawal symptoms is variable but often begins about 12 h after the last use.
+Cessation in frequent, heavy marijuana users can cause a mild withdrawal syndrome; the time of onset of withdrawal symptoms is variable but often begins about 12 hours after the last use.
 Symptoms consist of insomnia, irritability, depression, nausea, and anorexia; symptoms peak at 2 to 3 days and last up to 7 days.